cktang88/dungeon-game/README.md

 ## TODOS (June 2025)
 - use BAML
-- update to use latest models, maybe reasoning models?
+- use Zep or Mem0 for memory storage that updates itself :)

 ## Description